-- A. Guiding Values: The Program shall address in its strategic plan its commitment to fundamental ethical and normative principles and ensure that these principles are embedded in a range of required courses, specifically: - Equity, Diversity, Social Justice, and Inclusion: Key issues of equity, diversity, and social justice, including planners' role in expanding choice and opportunity for all persons; planning for the needs of disadvantaged groups; reducing inequities through critical examination of past and current systems; and promoting racial and economic equity. - Sustainability, Resilience, and Climate Justice: Environmental, economic, and social/political factors that contribute to sustainable communities, reducing impacts of climate change, and creating equitable and climate-adapted futures. - 3) Professional Ethics and Responsibility: Key issues of planning ethics and related questions of the ethics of public decision-making, research, and client representation (including the provisions of the AICP Code of Ethics and Professional Conduct, and APA's Ethical Principles in Planning).
+- A. Guiding Values: The Program shall address in its strategic plan its commitment to fundamental ethical and normative principles and ensure that these principles are embedded in a range of required courses, specifically: - 1) Equity, Diversity, Social Justice, and Inclusion: Key issues of equity, diversity, and social justice, including planners' role in expanding choice and opportunity for all persons; planning for the needs of disadvantaged groups; reducing inequities through critical examination of past and current systems; and promoting racial and economic equity. - 2) Sustainability, Resilience, and Climate Justice: Environmental, economic, and social/political factors that contribute to sustainable communities, reducing impacts of climate change, and creating equitable and climate-adapted futures. - 3) Professional Ethics and Responsibility: Key issues of planning ethics and related questions of the ethics of public decision-making, research, and client representation (including the provisions of the AICP Code of Ethics and Professional Conduct, and APA's Ethical Principles in Planning).

 To demonstrate compliance: Describe the ways in which the Guiding Values appear in the curriculum with reference to specific courses.
 The narrative should make clear how the Program interprets and operationalizes the Guiding Values requirements.
 While it is possible for these Guiding Values to be the focus of particular courses in the required curriculum, the Program should demonstrate how these values significantly appear throughout the required curriculum, summarizing the evidence that they are delivered and mastered.
 Evidence will include information on inputs, outputs and outcomes; when the outcomes measurement system is well developed, such evidence will take precedence.
-Input evidence will include a representative sample of student work made available during the Site Visit.
+Input evidence will include references to course syllabi compiled in the appendix of the SSR.
+Output evidence will include a representative sample of student work made available during the Site Visit.